Criminal Law >> Iowa Criminal Process >> Insanity Defense

 The answer is, with very few exceptions, probably not.

 After John Hinckley tried to assassinate President Ronald Reagan way back when and got off on the insanity defense, people got angry about the insanity defense and made it a lot harder to use.
 That’s why the rule is like it is today.
-The insanity defense is now rarely used and hardly ever successful.
+The insanity defense is now rarely used.

 Iowa’s M’Naghten Rule for the Insanity Defense